DWI / DUI

 The fact that you are legally entitled to consume a prescribed drug is not considered a defense.

-Can I get out of a DWI charge?
+Can I get out of A DWI charge?

 Driving While Impaired (DWI) charges in North Carolina carry significant consequences, including the possibility of jail time, heavy fines, and loss of driving privileges.
 However, not all DWI charges lead to convictions, particularly when there are suppressible issues involved.
 Suppression in legal terms refers to the court’s ability to exclude certain evidence from a trial if it was obtained in violation of the defendant’s rights.
 Understanding these suppressible issues, especially in the context of North Carolina law, is crucial for anyone facing DWI charges.